-Total Minimum Credits for AAS Degree in Architectural and Engineering Technology, Geospatial and Environmental Engineering Technologies . . .
-65
+Total Minimum Credits for AAS Degree in Architectural 6 and Engineering Technology, Building Construction Management Specialization

-- Students with experience in technical drawing may petition the program head to earn credit by ABLE for this course. - Students with experience in computer-aided drafting may petition the program head to earn credit by ABLE for this course. - A list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics, science, and personal wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design. - Approved technical electives are CIV 172, CIV 295, CIV 256, EGR 206, GIS 201, and GOL 105.
+1 Students with experience in computer-aided drafting may petition the program head to earn credit by ABLE for this course.

+2 A list of approved general education electives (humanities/ fine arts, social/behavioral sciences, mathematics, science, and personal wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design.

+3 Approved technical electives are ARC 222, CIV 295, CIV 256, and GOL 105.